JayNewstrom/ScreenSwitcher/README.md

     - void replaceCurrentScreenWith(List<Screen> screens);
     - void replaceTo(Screen screen);
 - Thoughts on how to do split screen
-- Hide and or remove views from the content view when they aren't the top view
 - ScreenAnimationConfiguration needs javadoc on viewToAnimate.getParent won't be null, so that you can do animations, etc.
 - Screen could use a method createScreen, for being symmetric with destroyScreen
 - Capture bitmap of view before destroying the last one before finishing, and set that as the foreground